Steam Hardware Survey leaks your local user name

 I was asked to complete the Steam Hardware Survey about 5 months ago.
 The images in this article were found online as I managed to misplace my own screenshots.
 The text in the images seems to be identical to the text that was presented to me.

-From time to time the users of Steam, a video game distribution platform created by Valve, are asked to complete a so called "Steam Hardware Survey".
-The goal of the survey is to collect technical information about the user's device and upload them to Valve's servers.
-While the survey is supposedly performed on a monthly basis the selection process for the survey seems to be in some sense arbitrary and not all users will be asked to complete it every month.
-The survey itself is automatic and does not involve filling it out manually.
+From time to time the users of Steam are asked to complete a "Steam Hardware Survey".
+The goal is to collect technical information about the user's device and upload them to Valve's servers.
+While the survey is reportedly performed on a monthly basis the only a certain sample of users is asked to complete the survey.
+The survey itself is automatic and does not involve filling anything out manually.
 When a user is prompted to complete the survey they are presented with the following pop-up:

 The image depicts the popup asking the user to complete the Steam Hardware Survey.
 The popup contains the following text: "Please take a moment to complete the following short survey.
 Each month, Steam collects data about what kinds of computer hardware and software our customers are using.
 The survey data is incredibly helpful to us in that it ensures that we're making good decisions about what kinds of technology investments to make and products to offer.".
 Below the text there are two radio boxes: "Yes, I would like to participate in the survey." and "No, thanks".
 Below them a link allowing the user to view the "Valve Privacy Policy" is visible.